 Problems like this are starting to arise, which means pastors need to have some business skills as well as the ability to counsel and negotiate between church members.
 It is a positive thing that members are bringing such problems to the church, as it demonstrates that they accept the church’s (and pastor’s) authority in such matters and consider the effects such matters will have on the congregation, but means the role of a founding pastor has a wide scope.

-Another example of a contemporary problem is Christians who take a flutter on the stock market and expect God to bless them because they intend to tithe their earnings.
+Another example of a contemporary problem, in a recent Litebit review, is Christians who take a flutter on the stock market and expect God to bless them because they intend to tithe their earnings.
 Just about every Chinese person has been investing in stocks right now, only to experience devastating losses in the past month, and many Christians have also been caught up in the frenzy, and wonder why God wouldn’t bless them in this way.
 These and other very practical issues to do with money and finances are matters that the Chinese church needs to speak to.

 These two problems point to a general need to be able to relate the faith to everyday life and living.
 My pastor mentioned that while Buddhism, for example, has a long history in Chinese culture and therefore many centuries of speaking to everyday life in China, Christianity doesn’t have the same history in the country, to its needs and aspirations.

 Another problem in the Chinese church is the gender imbalance, with women outnumbering men.
 While this is a global phenomenon and not problematic in and of itself, it is a problem when coupled with the intense pressure on young women to get married, especially before the age of 30, by their parents and society, and the church’s usual stance that one should not marry outside of the faith.